Kryptor uses strong, fast, and modern cryptographic algorithms.

 XChaCha20 was chosen instead of ChaCha20 due to the longer nonce (192-bits), meaning random nonces can be used safely.

-Kryptor v3.0.0 Beta was originally going to use XChaCha20-Poly1305, but I decided to switch to my XChaCha20-BLAKE2b AEAD implementation because the lack of key commitment in popular AEAD schemes allows a ciphertext to be decrypted using multiple keys.
-This can lead to loss of data and partitioning oracle attacks.
+Kryptor v3.0.0 Beta was originally going to use XChaCha20-Poly1305, but I decided to switch to my XChaCha20-BLAKE2b AEAD implementation because the lack of key commitment in popular AEAD schemes allows a ciphertext message to be decrypted using multiple keys.
+This can potentially lead to data loss and partitioning oracle attacks.

 Although my implementation has not been standardised, neither has XChaCha20, XChaCha20-Poly1305, or Encrypt-then-HMAC.
 They are all still used in production.
 XChaCha20-BLAKE2b is just Encrypt-then-MAC with BLAKE2b, support for additional data in the authentication tag calculation, and key derivation baked in.
 More information is available here.

-The main disadvantage of this approach is that XChaCha20-BLAKE2b is slower than XChaCha20-Poly1305, especially for small-medium length messages.
+The main disadvantage of this approach is that XChaCha20-BLAKE2b is slightly slower than XChaCha20-Poly1305.
 However, the additional security makes the decrease in speed worthwhile.

 Argon2 won the Password Hashing Competition in 2015 and is now recommended over other password-based key derivation algorithms such as PBKDF2 and scrypt.